Add Auth Endpoints

 const callbackResult: PageRouterCallbackResult = await wristbandAuth.pageRouter.callback(req, res);

-const { callbackData, result } = callbackResult;
+const { callbackData, redirectUrl, type } = callbackResult;

 // For some edge cases, such as if an invalid grant was passed to the token API,

-if (result === CallbackResultType.REDIRECT_REQUIRED) {
+if (type === CallbackResultType.REDIRECT_REQUIRED) {

 }